Closed

 Activities funded

-- Initiatives focused on Indigenous place-making and enhancing ecological biodiversity.
+- Indigenous place-making and ecological biodiversity initiatives.

-- Intergenerational and land-based educational opportunities.
+- Intergenerational and land-based teaching opportunities.

 Eligibility